What Does a Reward Program Cost? Your Best Billing Models

 3. Or, if you’d rather look at Incremental Gross Margin, we’d recommend 5-12% from Incremental Gross Margin to fund your program.

 4. There are also some opportunities to garner MDF/Co-op funds to help invest in the program.
-Many of our programs are subsidized by funds like these.
+Many of our programs get subsidized by funds like these.

 Don’t Make This One Mistake